coatycodes/coatycodes/README.md

-### Hi there 👋 I'm Cody, I'm a new software dev who is currently learning a litle bit of everything before my bootcamp starts.
+### Hi there 👋 I'm Cody, I'm a software developer currently learning Python and C# while I finish up my bootcamp.

 <!--
 **coatycodes/coatycodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.